-An enhanced and updated four, six or eight-core version of the SGI ICE compute blade is used in specific versions of the ICE X systems.
+An enhanced and updated multi-core version of the SGI ICE compute blade is used in specific versions of the ICE X systems.
 The IP115 blade architecture is described in the following sections.

 Two dual-socket node boards are installed in each blade.
 Each node board in the blade contains the processors, memory, and the following fourteen-data rate (FDR) InfiniBand imbedded HCA: